AprilBrother/wiki.aprbrother/src/en/april_soil_moisture_sensor.md

 The project is modifying of [the I2C Moisture Sensor project from Miceuz](https://github.com/Miceuz/i2c-moisture-sensor).
 Thanks for his source code

+The moisture value is changed with the voltage of battery also.
+But you can add a function to measuring moisture follow battery's voltage.

 ## Hardware ##

 * ESP32 S2 module x 1